Rate-Limited Quantum-to-Classical Optimal Transport in Finite and Continuous-Variable Quantum Systems: Finite Dimensional Quantum Systems

-Based on the above definitions, we establish the main theorem which provides the single-letter characterization of the achievable rate region as follows: \begin{theorem} Given the distortion threshold $D$, the output PMF $Q_X$ and having a product input state $\rho$, a rate pair $(R,R_c)$ is inside the rate region $\~R(D, \rho||Q_X)$, if and only if there exists an intermediate state $W$ with a corresponding measurement POVM $M^A_w$ and randomized post-processing transformation $P_{X|W}$ which satisfies
+Based on the above definitions, we establish the main theorem which provides the single-letter characterization of the achievable rate region as follows: \begin{definition} Given the distortion threshold $D$, the output PMF $Q_X$ and having a product input state $\rho^{\otimes n}$, define $\~R_I(D,\rho\| Q_X)$ as the closure of the set of all rate pairs $(R,R_c)$, for which there exists an intermediate state $W$ with a corresponding measurement POVM $\Lambda \equiv \{\Lambda_w\}_{w\in \~W}$ and randomized post-processing transformation $P_{X|W}$ satisfying

 where $W$, with a Hilbert space $\mathcal{H}_W$ along with an orthonormal basis indexed by a finite set $\mathcal{W}$, constructs a quantum Markov chain $R-W-X$ with the overall post-measured composite state